elemenohq/docs/source/index.html.md

 # Introduction

-Elemeno is a content manangement platform that lets you to create and manage your content and deliver it to any device using a RESTful API.
+Elemeno is a content manangement platform that lets you create and manage content and deliver it to any device using a RESTful API.

 # Single Items